Blue Streak (missile): Cancellation as a military project

-Doubts arose as the cost escalated from the first tentative figure of £50 million submitted to the Treasury in early 1955, to £300 million in late 1959.
-Its detractors in the civil service claimed that the programme was crawling along when compared with the speed of development in the US and the Soviet Union.
+Doubts about the programme grew as development lagged behind American missile projects: while the American Thor and Atlas rockets were ready for testing by 1957, Blue Streak was still at an early design stage, and by 1959 Britain had not yet built a prototype.
+The programme's cost had also risen substantially, with the National Space Centre stating that it had escalated by about 600% compared with the original estimate.

 Estimates within the Civil Service for completion of the project ranged from a total spend of £550 million to £1.3 billion, as different ministers were set on either abandoning or continuing the project.

 The project was unexpectedly cancelled in April 1960.
 Whitehall opposition grew, and it was cancelled on the ostensible grounds that it would be too vulnerable to a first-strike attack.
 Admiral of the Fleet Lord Mountbatten had spent considerable effort arguing that the project should be cancelled at once in favour of the Navy being armed with nuclear weapons, capable of pre-emptive strike.

-Some considered the cancellation of Blue Streak to be not only a blow to British military-industrial efforts, but also to Commonwealth ally Australia, which had its own vested interest in the project.
+The cancellation also affected Australia's role in the programme, since the Woomera range had been established as an Anglo-Australian project and the Australian Government had, according to the British government, carried the "lion's share" of the cost of establishing the range.
+Later in 1960, British and Australian ministers discussed the possible use of Woomera and Blue Streak for satellite launches.

 The British military transferred its hopes for a strategic nuclear delivery system to the Anglo-American Skybolt missile, before the project's cancellation by the United States as its ICBM programme reached maturity.
 The British instead purchased the Polaris system from the Americans, carried in British-built submarines.

-Civilian programmes - Black Prince and ELDO
+Civilian programmes – Black Prince and ELDO

 After the cancellation as a military project, there was reluctance to cancel the project because of the huge cost incurred.
 Blue Streak would have become the first stage of a projected all British satellite launcher known as "Black Prince": the second stage was derived from the Black Knight test vehicle, and the orbital injection stage was a small hydrogen peroxide/kerosene motor.

 Black Prince proved too expensive for the UK, and the European Launcher Development Organisation (ELDO) was set up.
 This used Blue Streak as the first stage, with French and German second and third stages.
 The Blue Streak first stage was successfully tested three times at the Woomera test range in Australia as part of the ELDO programme.